Important Note: For inquries regarding upcoming programs amid COVID-19, please contact us via email@example.com

 A member of the parish staff will facilitate arrangements for you to meet with the pastoral minister (usually a priest or deacon of the parish) as soon as possible.

 A date for your wedding may not be entered into the parish calendar until such a meeting takes place.
+Standard preparation time is one year.

 If you need a copy of your sacramental records, they are most often stored at the parish where the Sacraments were administered.
 For more information, click here: Sacramental Records